This content was reviewed by our licensed insurance agent, Michelle Schenker.

-Most pet insurance policies are issued to protect dogs and cats, but more families are adopting reptiles, birds, rabbits and other exotic pets and are looking for insurance options to cover their new family members.
-Exotic pet insurance (which isn’t the easiest to find) covers these animals.
+Most pet insurance policies protect dogs and cats, but more families are adopting reptiles, birds, rabbits, ferrets, guinea pigs, and other exotic pets and are looking for insurance options to cover their new family members.
+Exotic pet insurance (which isn’t easy to find) covers these animals.

 - Exotic Pet Insurance vs Dog/Cat Insurance

-Exotic pet insurance is similar to regular pet insurance (check out our experts’ 101 pet insurance guide for the nitty gritty) in that it covers unexpected visits to the vet that are subject to the insurance plan you choose.
-Examples of things that may be covered include the loss of your exotic pet due to escape or theft, the death of your pet, illnesses, injuries and more.
+Exotic pet insurance is similar to regular pet insurance (check out our experts’ 101 pet insurance guide for the nitty gritty) in that it covers unexpected visits to the vet (subject to the insurance carrier and plan you choose).
+These policies may include the loss of your exotic pet due to escape or theft, the death of your pet, illnesses, injuries, and more.

-Exotic pets require special care that not all standard vets are equipped to offer.
+Exotic pets require special care that not all standard vets can offer.
 Your exotic pet may need a vet with specialized knowledge, which may cost more for vet visits and care.
-Exotic pet insurance gives you the peace of mind that if something terrible were to happen to your pet, you wouldn’t be faced with a massive vet bill during an already difficult time.
+Exotic pet insurance gives you the peace of mind that if something terrible happens to your pet, you won’t face a massive vet bill during an already difficult time.
 Exotic pet insurance lets you make tough decisions without a second thought because your pet is covered.

 |Pets Plus Us|

 Nationwide has more than 600,000 pets insured in the United States.
 Avian and exotic pet insurance plans through Nationwide average $9 per month.
 However, this price can vary based on your pet and its specific health needs and is subject to change over time.

 Exotic pets experience different issues compared to cats and dogs.
-Avian, exotic and reptile pets commonly submit claims for feather issues and skin/shell disorders.
-Opposed to cats and dogs who commonly file claims for dental disease, skin allergies and ear infections.
+Avian, exotic, and reptile pet parents commonly submit claims for feather issues and skin/shell disorders.
+In contrast, cat and dog owners commonly file claims for dental disease, skin allergies, and ear infections.